eneskarpuz/TextEditorPlus/README.md

 # Usage
 - Clone this repository
-- Navigate to the directory of the cloned project on terminal and run;
+- Navigate to the directory of the cloned project on terminal and run ;
 ```sh
 $ npm install
 ```